Fairness, not Emotion, Drives Socioeconomic Decision Making: Materials and Methods

 \subsection{Participants}

 Fifty participants ($N_0 = 50$, all heterosexual male), within the age range of 18 - 20, with normal or corrected eyesight and no previous psychological history, were recruited from the first-year Bachelor's cohort of the institute conducting the experiment.
 Participants were barred from participating in the experiment if they had any earlier exposure to game theory and different types of trust games.
 After obtaining instructions and reading the procedural details, the participants provided written consent for their participation.
 The institute's Ethics Committee approved all procedures and protocols.
 Ten participants were discarded due to the poor EEG recording.
 The final sample size of the analysis was forty male adults ($N = 40$).
 The sample size is justified for the sample size calculation using G*Power 3.1, suggesting a required size of 39 (effect size partial $\eta^2 = 0.08$, $\alpha = 0.05$, $3 \times 3 \times 4$ repeated-measure design) \parencite{gpower}.
-Additionally, one of the impactful previous studies \parencite{mussel2014smiling} had a sample size of twenty.
+Two works, which essentially motivated this study, showed the effect size of facial expressions to be widely different: $\eta_p^2 = 0.04$ \parencite{ferra2021} and $\eta_p^2 = 0.1$ \parencite{mussel2013value}).
+For the current study, we adopted an effect size ($\eta_p^2 = 0.08$) intermediate between these values, corresponding to a level slightly above a medium effect (0.06).